msLinuxNinja/fio-test_files/README.md

 `fio /path/to/config/file`

-## read-maxIOPS-random.fio
-This test runs RANDOM IO using 4K blocksize, with a smaller blocksize this test is suited for IOPS testing.
 ## read-maxIOPS-sequential.fio
 This test runs SEQUENTIAL IO using 4K blocksize, with a smaller blocksize this test is suited for IOPS testing.
 ## read-maxTHROUGHPUT-sequential.fio